 The lofty rankings come in a year in which IDEA has implemented new technology to bolster its physical education efforts.
 IDEA spent the year implementing the IHT Spirit System® at each of its campuses to track student performance during physical education classes throughout the day.

 “When our leadership invested in IHT’s technology, that was the commitment that physical activity is a primary factor in how we’re going get our kids to be able to grow to success as they head into the real world,” said Eren Kirksey, IDEA’s PE Curriculum Manager.

-Students wear the adidas ZONE for IHT Spirit wrist heart rate monitors during class and then receive workout summaries generated by Spirit Assessment Measures software.
+Students wear the IHT ZONE wrist heart rate monitors during class and then receive workout summaries generated by Spirit Assessment Measures software.
 The software delivers heart rate reports to students and parents and allows teachers to compile data to show progress toward individual fitness goals as well as state and national fitness standards.

 Across all of IDEA’s campuses, the data generated by students daily use of the Zone monitors is staggering.
 Overall, IDEA students:

 - Spent more than 3 million minutes engaged in moderate to vigorous physical activity

 At the five schools in the Washington Post’s rankings, students: